-Always remember, visual contents or images should reflect the customer’s mind.
+Always remember, visual content or images should reflect the customer’s mind.
 Adding a photo of happy customers using your product or service will help you to build trust and make people take an instant decision.

 3. Copy Optimization

-Copy of your landing page includes subtitles, bullets, paragraphs, case-studies, graphical representation, and much more.
+Copy of your landing page includes subtitles, bullets, paragraphs, case studies, graphical representation, and much more.

 Have you optimized it?

 Your copy must support your value prop.
 Using plain and vivid language makes it much easier for people to understand what you want to offer them.

 Don’t do it much technically because people focus on benefits, not features.
 If you craft copy that motivates visitors by supporting the value proposition, it’s effortless to direct people to CTA.

 Remember the following points while optimizing landing page copy.